phalcon/incubator/README.md

 $ vendor/bin/codecept build
 ```

-Execute all test with `run` command:
+You can execute all test with `run` command:

 ```sh
 $ vendor/bin/codecept run